vfarcic/devops26/manuscript/07-dev.md

 # Software Development

 Software developement is hard.
-It takes years to become a proficient developer, and the tech and the processes change ever so often.
+It takes years to become a proficient developer and we are never done learning and exploring better and more efficient ways to do our work.
+The tech and the processes change ever so often.
 What was effective yesterday, is not necessarily effective today.
-The number of languages we code in is increasing.
-While in the past, most developers would work in the same language throughouot their whole carrier, today it is not uncommon for a developer to work on multiple projects written in different languages.
-We might, for example, start working on a new project and choooose to code in Go, while we still need to maintain somee other project written in Java.
-For us to be efficient, we need to install compilers, heelper libraries, and quite a few other things.
+The number of languages we use when coding is increasing.
+While in the past most developers would work in the same language throughouot their whole carrier, today it is not uncommon for a developer to work on multiple projects written in different languages.
+We might, for example, start working on a new project and choose to code in Go, while we still need to maintain some other project written in Java.
+For us to be efficient we need to install compilers, helper libraries, supporting tools, and quite a few other things.

-No matter whether wee write all the code in a single language or not, our applications will have different depenedencies.
+No matter whether we write all the code in a single language or not, our applications will have different depenedencies.
 One might need mySQL, while the other might use MongoDB as the data storage.
 We might also depend on applications developed by other teams working in parallel with us.
 No matter how good we become at writing mocks and stubs that replace those dependencies, sooner or later we'll need them running and accessible from our laptops.
 Historically, we've been solving those problems by having a common development environment, but that proved to be inefficient.
 Sharing development environments results is too much overhead.
-We'd need to coordinate changes and those that we make would ofteen break something and cause everyone to suffer.
+We'd need to coordinate changes and those that we make would often break something and cause everyone to suffer.
 Instead, we need each developer to have the option to have its own environment where dependencies required for an application are running.

-For the dependencies to be truly useful, we should run them in (almost) the same way wee're running them in production, that means that we should deploy them to Kubernetes as well.
+For the dependencies to be truly useful, we should run them in (almost) the same way wee're running them in production.
+That means that we should deploy them to Kubernetes as well.
 For that, we can choose minikube or Docker Desktop if we prefer a local cluster, or get a segment (Namespace) of a remote cluster.

 Unfortunately, compilers and dependencies are not everything we need to develop efficiently.
 We also need tools.
-Today, that means that we need Docker or kaniko to build images.
+Today, that means that we need Docker or kaniko to build container images.
 We need `helm` and `kubectl` to deploy applications to Kubernetes.
 We need `skaffold` that combines the process of building images with deployment.
 There are quite a few other tools specific to a language and a framework that would need to be installed and configured as well.

 Even if we do set up all those things, we are still missing more.
 We need to be able to push and pull artifacts from container registry, ChartMuseum, Nexus, or any other registry that might be in use in our organization.

 As you can imagine, installing and cconfiguring all that is not trivial.
 It is not uncommon for a new hire to spend a week, or even more, on setting up its own development environment.
 And what happens if that person should move to a different project or if he should work on multiple projects in parallel?

 We can continue with business as usual and install all the compilers and the tools on our laptops.
 We can dedicate time setting them up and connecting them with the system (e.g., with the registries).
 We can continue giving new hires long Word documents that walk them through all the actions they need to perform to be able to develop our applications.
-Or, we can take a different approach.
+Or we can take a different approach.
 We might be able to create a full-blown develpoment environment on demand and for each person.
 We can even make those environments be application specific.
 And we might be able to make it so simple and fast that anyone can do it with a single command and in only a couple of minutes.

-Let's take a step back and explore what we truly need from a development environment.
+But, before we do all that, we'll take a step back and explore what we need from a development environment.

 ## Exploring The Requirements For Efficient Development Environment

-Let's discuss what do we need from a development environment, while taking into account the technology we have at our disposal.
+Let's discuss what we need from a development environment, while taking into account the technology we have at our disposal.

-In an idea situation, we should be able to clone a repository of a project and execute a single command that would set up everything we need.
+In an ideal situation, we should be able to clone a repository of a project and execute a single command that would set up everything we need.
 That setup should be as close to the production environment as possible.
 Otherwise, we'd risk discrepancies between local results and those deployed to staging, production, and other permanent environments.
 Since we need to cooperate with other people in our team, as well as with those working on other projects, such an environment would need to be connected with the registries from which we could pull container images and Helm charts.
 Finally, the development environment would need to have a compiler of the language used in the project, as well as all the tools we need (e.g., skaffold, Helm, Docker, etc).
-As a bonus, it would be great if we would not need to run any commands.
-Every time we change a file, the environment itself should build a binary, runs the tests, and deploy a new version.
-That way, we could concentrate on coding, while letting everything else happen in the background.
+As a bonus, it would be great if we would not need to run commands that build, test, and deploy our application.
+Every time we change a file, the environment itself should build a binary, run the tests, and deploy a new version.
+That way, we could concentrate on coding, while letting everything else happenning in the background.

+TODO: Continue review

 All in all, we need to be able to create a project-specific environment easily (with a single command) and fast and such an environment needs to have everything we might need, without us installing or configuring (almost) anything on our laptop.
 The environment should automatically do all the tedious work like compilation, testing, and deployment.
 Wouldn't that be a very productive setup?